Skincare for Dehydrated Skin

 What Is Skin Dehydration — and How to Treat It

-At Art of Skin Care, our estheticians focus on hydration-first routines to restore your skin’s water balance, plumpness, and glow.
-Begin with a gentle cleanser that preserves the skin barrier, then layer hydrating toners, essences, and serums featuring ingredients like hyaluronic acid, glycerin, amino acids, aloe, and electrolytes.
-Finish with a moisturizer or facial oil to seal in hydration and prevent transepidermal water loss (TEWL) for lasting softness and resilience.
+At Art of Skin Care, our licensed estheticians focus on hydration-first routines that restore water balance, improve bounce, and bring back glow.
+Start with a gentle cleanser that protects the barrier, then layer hydrating toners, essences, and serums with ingredients like hyaluronic acid, glycerin, amino acids, aloe, and electrolytes.
+Finish with a moisturizer (or facial oil) to seal in hydration and help prevent transepidermal water loss (TEWL) for lasting softness and resilience.

 Frequently Asked Questions